 But you'd wind up making the equivalent of one additional monthly payment each year.
 And that's all it would take to shorten your payment period by three years and one month — and save you nearly $15,000 in interest!

-Click here to find out the interest you would save by making an additional monthly payment.
+Use this calculator to see the interest you would save by making an additional monthly payment.

 2. Make a lump-sum payment